Duolingo leagues are definitely one of Duolingo’s biggest and most popular features.

 Legendary Levels are up there with timed challenges when it comes to earning lots of XP quickly.

-However, if you’re in a position where you can attempt them, they’re probably the best means of conquering your Duolingo league.
+However, if you’re in a position where you can attempt them, they’re probably one the best ways to conquer your Duolingo league.

 If you go about them in the right way, you stand to earn as much as 110 XP for every completed challenge.
 If you know your stuff, you could probably get this done in under a few minutes every time.